List of Kamen Rider OOO characters: Uva

-In his complete form, Uva has increased jumping capabilities and can discharge lightning from the claws on his right arm and horns.
+In his complete form, Uva has superhuman jumping and can discharge lightning from the claws on his right arm and horns.
 His insect-themed Yummy pull themselves out of their host's bodies, then either seek out and physically consume the object of their progenitor's desire or carry out an extreme version of the desire before molting into their complete forms in both cases.
 Additionally, Uva typically remains in contact with the host to some degree and is the only Greeed who chooses to create and command Kuzu Yummy.